Stewart Resnick: Philanthropy

-Resnick and his wife have provided financial support of the Israeli Defense Forces, amounting to $2.4 million in donations between 2015 and 2022.

 In September 2008, Resnick and his wife announced a $45 million gift to the Los Angeles County Museum of Art for the construction of a new exhibition pavilion, as well as $10 million in artworks.
 In 2018, the Hammer Museum in Los Angeles announced the couple's $30 million gift to help pay for a renovation and expansion project.

 In September 2019, Resnick and his wife pledged their largest donation to date, a $750 million endowment to California Institute of Technology for climate research.
+In 2022, the Resnicks pledged $50 million to the University of California, Davis to fund the Lynda and Stewart Resnick Center for Agricultural Innovation, which opened in May 2026.

+Stewart Resnick also sits on the board of trustees as Bard College.
+In 2025 he made a $10 million donation to the school.
+Additionally on the Bard College Campus there is a gatehouse named in the Resnick family honor and a dormitory residential complex named after Stewart and Lynda Resnick.

+In February 2026, Resnick and his wife donated $100 million to UCLA Health to fund the expansion of a neuropsychiatric hospital and mental health campus.